amilovanovikj/videosonik-devops/README.md

 ```
 Note that if you make any changes to the frontend or backend apps, you will have to push them to the private Git repositories and run the package and deploy scripts once more.

-Additionally, if you don't destroy the VMs after use, next time you want to start the application you can use the [repository restart playbook](https://github.com/amilovanovikj/videosonik-devops/blob/master/playbooks/repository-restart.yml) to start the Docker container of local Git server and Docker registry:
+Additionally, if you don't destroy the VMs after use, next time you want to start the application you can use the [repository restart playbook](https://github.com/amilovanovikj/videosonik-devops/blob/master/playbooks/repository-restart.yml) to start the Docker containers for the local Git server and Docker registry:
 ```bash
 ansible-playbook playbooks/repository-restart.yml
 ```